 Return to Title IV Funding (Federal)

-The Financial Aid Office is required by federal statute to perform a Return of Title IV Funds (R2T4) calculation for all federal aid recipients who withdraw, drop out, or are dismissed from all courses prior to completing more than 60% of a payment period or term.
-LBCC will use the date of complete withdrawal or drop (official or unofficial) to determine the amount of federal aid “earned” based on the amount of time the student was enrolled.
+The Financial Aid Office is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, or are dismissed.
+Prior to completing 60% of a payment period or term, the federal Title IV financial aid programs must be recalculated in these situations.
+Long Beach City College will use the date of complete withdrawal or drop to determine the amount of federal aid that is “earned” based on the amount of time the student was enrolled.

 - A bill will be sent with the amount due.
 You will not be eligible for further financial aid funds until the overpayment is paid in full.
 In addition, your school records will be placed on “HOLD.”
 You will not be able to register for classes or request academic transcripts until this bill has been paid in full.

-- If you continue to ignore this bill, your account will be turned over to the Department of Education for all future collection.
+- If you continue to ignore this bill, and a final notice is sent to you, your account will be turned over to the Department of Education for all future collection.
 The Department of Education has the ability to garnish your wages, withhold your tax refunds, send your account to a collection agency, and take you to court to recover the money owed.